 Looking to implement win-loss analysis for the first time?
 We can help.
-Here are answers to common questions you may have about win-loss analysis.
-Further down we provide links to helpful resources that can help you get off to a strong start.
+Here's a list of answers to common questions you may have about win-loss analysis.
+Further down, we provide links to helpful resources that can help you get off to a strong start.

 Win-loss analysis is the practice of systematically capturing and analyzing feedback about why you win and lose sales opportunities.
 Effective win-loss analysis helps you uncover the truth about why buyers do or do not purchase your products or services.
 Knowing and acting on this insight will improve sales performance, marketing effectiveness, product strategy, strategic alignment, and more.

 Win-loss analysis is a mission-critical practice for any organization that wants to improve its win rate.
 If your organization has a sales team and a CRM system then you should be conducting win-loss analysis on an ongoing basis.
 Win-loss analysis provides valuable insights and benefits for many teams and departments across a typical organization, including:

 Win-loss analysis helps boards and executive teams make strategic decisions based on data instead of conjecture.

 Win-loss analysis helps sales leaders improve coaching, optimize sales processes, and defend the requests they make of other functions (i.e. content, pricing, new features).

 Win-loss analysis helps marketers improve content and messaging by deepening their understanding of buyer needs, decision criteria, competitors, etc.